bobbygrdn/learning_platform/readme.md

 | Challenge | Resolution |
 |---|---|
 | **Authentication**/**Authorization** | I used JWT tokens (JSON Web Tokens) created upon login and passed to client to be passed with all requests to backend.
 This ensures that each request will be authenticated from an authorized user and only fulfilled for those users.
 | **User Data Encryption** | For storing user passwords I used BCrypt to hash passwords to be stored into the database.
-Backend handles encryption/decryption of passwords to store and authenticate users.
+Backend handles encryption/verification of passwords to store and authenticate users.

 ### Future Improvements

-- Content Creator Account
+- Content Creator Account/Dashboard
   - The content creator account feature would allow approved users to create and add new courses to the platform.
 Upon logging in, content creators would be taken to their dashboard where they can create new courses, edit existing ones, and view the status of their submissions.

   - To create a new course, content creators would need to provide information such as the course name, description, target audience, and learning objectives.
 They would also be able to upload any relevant course materials such as videos, documents, and images.
 Once the course is complete, the content creator can submit it for approval by the admin.